 For more on the iQube electric scooter as a family option, read our TVS iQube review for Kerala riders.

-A side-by-side comparison of TVS Raider 125 and Honda SP 125 · price, mileage, features, ride feel and which one suits Thrissur commuters and Kerala roads better.
+A side-by-side comparison of TVS Raider 125 and Honda SP 125 · performance, mileage, features, ride feel and which one suits your daily commute.

-A complete walkthrough for booking a test ride at Trichur TVS · what documents you need, how long it takes, what to expect on the ride and how to compare models side-by-side.
+A complete walkthrough for booking a test ride · what documents you need, how long it takes, what to expect on the ride and how to compare models side-by-side.